hieu313/nixos/README.md

 - My machines run on the **unstable** branch, use the **latest kernel**, and **allow unfree software**.
 Garbage collection removes all generations older than 7 days.
 - `/modules/baseline.nix` is exactly what it sounds like: a baseline.
 The majority of packages, services, kernel and boot parameters, and other core settings are defined here.
 You should be reviewing this file.
 The baseline is enabled with: ```workstation.baseline.enable = true;```
 - All builds use **zsh** by default.
 I have separate **zsh** and **bash** Home Manager files, you can switch the shell to say bash by modifying the shell file Home Manager imports under either machines entry in ```flake.nix```.
 - I use **Niri** almost exclusively.
-That module will be kept the most up to date.
+The Niri module uses **Noctalia Shell**.
+If you don't want to use Noctalia, remove it's input in `flake.nix` and remove the package from Niri's module.
+If you're using my Niri config from `/config/niri`, remove ```spawn-at-startup "noctalia-shell"``` from the file.
+The Niri module will be up to date more often than the others.
 GNOME and XFCE modules should be stable and usable.
 - Hyprland currently lags behind upstream.
 Breaking changes were made to window-rule syntax in version 0.53, and I have not yet made adjustments to accommodate this.
 - KDE is mostly broken.
 Wayland does not work, and while switching to X11 in SDDM will get you to a desktop, some applications do not open.
 I'll fix it eventually, but don't use KDE for now.
 If you would like to submit a PR to fix it, I will review and merge if everything looks good.
 - Display managers change depending on what environment you choose:
   - Desktop environments use their defaults (GNOME = GDM, KDE = SDDM, XFCE = LightDM)
   - Window managers use `tuigreet` with autologin
-- `/profiles/steamos` is **not** a functional configuration.
+- The **SteamOS** build is **not** a functional configuration.
 This was an experiment to create a SteamOS-like environment that boots directly into Gamescope, aiming for a more console-like experience with support for things like Netflix or YouTube as non-Steam games.
 It does boot into Gamescope with Steam in Big Picture mode (after a delay), but playing games or streaming them from another device does not work.
 - No, this repo is not 100 MB.
 Wallpapers used to live here and were removed.
 The blobs should also be removed from `.git`. ```du -hs``` reports **8.7 MB** at the time of writing.

 ## Current valid build commands (from root of repo)